riven314/alexlauwh314/_posts/2022-06-12-WhenInheritance.md

 ## **Motivation**
 ---

-Inheritance is a pattern typically seen in [Object Oriented Programming (OOP)](https://en.wikipedia.org/wiki/Object-oriented_programming) languages such as Python.
+Inheritance is a pattern typically seen in [Object Oriented Programming (OOP)](https://en.wikipedia.org/wiki/Object-oriented_programming) languages such as Python, but you may see some articles (like [this one](https://codeburst.io/inheritance-is-evil-stop-using-it-6c4f1caf5117)) criticizing it.

+This post continues to summarize my take-aways from ["Clean Code in Python"](https://www.amazon.com/Clean-Code-Python-maintainable-efficient/dp/1800560214).
+In the book, the author explains the trade-off for using inheritance, and highlight a few scenarios appropriate for applying inheritance.

 ## **Trade-off for Using Inheritance**
 ---

 While inheritance has its own benefit, we should be mindful of the trade-off for using it.

-### **Reduce Code Repetition**
+### **✅ PRO: Reduce Code Repetition**

-One motivation for inheritance is to avoid code duplication because any subclass could reuse the methods from its parent class.
-Such motivation is understandable because it is in line with [DRY (Don’t Repeat Yourself)](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) principle.
+Inheritance reduces code duplication because any child classes could reuse the methods from its parent class.
+It is in line with [DRY (Don’t Repeat Yourself)](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) principle.

 A code with minimal repetition is readable as it avoids redundant information showing up over and over again.
 It is also easier to maintain as you only need to do code change in one place.

-### **Higher Coupling**
+### **❌ CON: Higher Coupling**

 Having said that, such benefit comes at a price.
-On the flip side, inheritance introduces dependency between parent class and its subclass.
+Inheritance introduces dependency between parent class and its subclass.
 Such interdependence is called [Coupling](https://en.wikipedia.org/wiki/Coupling_(computer_programming)).

 Such dependency makes the code harder to maintain because any change you made in one of these classes inevitably propagates to its dependent classes.
 Such propagation is called [Ripple Effect](https://en.wikipedia.org/wiki/Ripple_effect).

 When you have a gigantic hierarchy in your inheritance, even a tiny change in one class could bring unanticipated impacts on other modules.

-### **Lower Cohesion**
+### **❌ CON: Lower Cohesion**

 Reusing methods from parent class sounds great!
 But what if you only need a small subset of them?

-Inheritance in this case renders the rest of the methods redundant, as if they should not belong to the class.
-It signals your subclass has issue with [Cohension](https://en.wikipedia.org/wiki/Cohesion_(computer_science)).
+Inheritance renders the rest of the methods redundant, as if they should not belong to the class.

+It signals your subclass has issue in terms of [Cohension](https://en.wikipedia.org/wiki/Cohesion_(computer_science)).
 It brings you technical debt because you have to take care of those unwanted methods.
 The situation is worse when some of the unwanted methods are public interfaces to the user.
 You may be aware which methods are unwanted, but your users are free to use any of them.
 So you have to deal it!

 You gain code reusability, but you pay additional cost for maintaining these unwanted interfaces.

 ## **When NOT to Use Inheritance?**
 ---

-To avoid introducing higher coupling and lower cohesion into your codebase, it is important to assess when NOT to use inheritance.

-Don’t apply inheritance simply for the sake of reusing codes!
+_DON'T apply inheritance simply for the sake of reusing codes!_

 Just because we get a few magic methods from a base class is not justified to introduce an inheritance.
 Don’t overlook the higher coupling and lower cohesion that it adversely introduces, it could easily outweigh the benefit.

-As one Medium article nicely pointed out, One anti-pattern for inheritance is when two objects are in “has-a” relationship.
-For example, a company has departments and employees so it is inappropriate to describe such relationship by inheritance.
+_DON'T apply inheritance when two objects are under “has-a” relationship!_

+For example, a company has departments and employees.
 Department object shouldn’t inherit company object, so does employee object.
+A better alternative to represent such relationship is [Object Composition](https://en.wikipedia.org/wiki/Object_composition).

-## **Then When to Use Inheritance?**
+## **When to Use Inheritance?**
 ---

-Inheritance is all about specialization.
-Child class is the same as its parent, with additionally implementations specific to its domain.
-It describes “is-a” relationship.

-The book demonstrates 3 scenarios where it is appropriate to apply inheritance, all of which captures “is-a" relationships.
+Inheritance should describe a "is-a" relationship.
+Child class should be functionally the same as its parent.
+Child class is a variant of its parent class.
+In addition, child class should serve as a specialization.
+It extends or modify features from its parents to serve a specific domain.

+Below I summarise 3 scenarios appropriate for inheritance that the book showcases.
+For each scenario I attach a few examples from open source code.

 ## **Scenario 1**
 ---

 Your parent class has captured the overall pipeline, but a few of its components depends on interfaces to be defined in child classes.
-It is easier to illustrate by a few examples.
+It is easier to illustrate this by examples.

-### **Example: `BaseHTTPRequestHandler` and `SimpleHTTPRequestHandler`**
+### **✨ Example: `BaseHTTPRequestHandler` and `SimpleHTTPRequestHandler`**

-First example is extracted from Python built-in library.
-It contains [a module](https://github.com/python/cpython/blob/3.10/Lib/http/server.py) for server handling.
+First example is extracted from the built-in [http] library.
+There is a [module](https://github.com/python/cpython/tree/3.10/Lib/http) that contains helper functions for server handling.

 In the module, `BaseHTTPRequestHandler` is a class for handling HTTP requests in a server.
-This class has done a number of heavy lifting jobs, providing a number of methods that can run independently.
+This class implements a number of methods that can run independently.
 For example:

 - `parse_request` for parsing a request
 - `log_request` for logging an accepted request